-Racial Disparities Race Matters: Seminar Videos Resources on Race and Collateral Consequences Additional Resources on Race and the Criminal Justice System
+Racial Disparities Past Events Race Matters: Seminar Videos Resources on Race and Collateral Consequences Additional Resources on Race and the Criminal Legal System

 - Black Americans are banned from voting at four times the rate of all other racial groups combined (The Marshall Project, 2018).

 - 1 in 13 voting-age African Americans are disenfranchised in the U.S. (Brennan Center for Justice, 2017).

 The Welfare Act of 1996 law imposed a lifetime ban on cash assistance and food stamps for people who have felony drug convictions from state or federal courts, unless states opt out (The Sentencing Project, 2018).
 Today, “these restrictions particularly impact people of color, not only because people of color are disproportionately convicted and incarcerated, but also because they are more likely to meet the poverty threshold qualifying them for such public benefits” (U.S. Commission on Civil Rights, 2019).